Download Clients¶

 How Polling Works¶

-Tracker Tracker uses two separate polling loops:
+Tracker Tracker runs two polling loops:

 Cross-Seed Detection¶